bung87/amysql/README.md

 When I starting this project `asyncmysql` and `wiml/nim-asyncmysql` have no commits activities for years. `wiml/nim-asyncmysql` even can't compile for current Nim version.

 1. `db_mysql` provide synchronous apis and need external c library.
-2. `asyncmysql` provide callback style api.
+2. `asyncmysql` provide callback style apis.
-3. `wiml/nim-asyncmysql` satisify the design, but need update to current Nim version, more features , more client capbilities.
+3. `wiml/nim-asyncmysql` satisify the design, but need update to current Nim version, more column data type mapping, more features , more client capbilities.